felixlu/awesome-stars/README.md

 ## Shell

+- [QwenLM/Qwen1.5](https://github.com/QwenLM/Qwen1.5) - Qwen1.5 is the improved version of Qwen, the large language model series developed by Qwen team, Alibaba Cloud.
 - [dockur/windows](https://github.com/dockur/windows) - Windows in a Docker container.
 - [aormsby/Fork-Sync-With-Upstream-action](https://github.com/aormsby/Fork-Sync-With-Upstream-action) - An action to automatically update your fork with new commits from the upstream repo
 - [DDS-Derek/xiaoya-alist](https://github.com/DDS-Derek/xiaoya-alist) - 小雅Alist的相关周边